 (This post may contain affiliate links.
 As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

-This vegan and sugar free friendly peppermint hot chocolate is the perfect winter treat!
-It’s made with just a couple simple ingredients, all of which you probably have at home right now.
+This dairy free peppermint hot chocolate is the perfect winter treat!
+It’s made with just a couple simple ingredients, all of which you probably have at home right now!